markusfalk/dndresden/README.md

 ### Playability

 Playabillity considers how well the dice can be used in an actual game or if they are meant as a collectors item.
 This category tries to answer if the dice are well balanced or made with high precision.
+Also some materials are quite sensitve and are not meant for heavy duty rolling which would decrease the score for this category.

 ### Quality